mikefarah/yq/pkg/yqlib/doc/operators/multiply-merge.md

 ```

 ## Custom types: clobber tags
 Use the `c` option to clobber custom tags.
-Note that the second tag is now used
+Note that the second tag is now used.

 Given a sample.yml file of:
 ```yaml